gx1400/3dprint_CR6_DrawerTray/README.md

 This is a toolholder for my Creality CR6 SE 3D Printer

+# Changelog
+2021/01/07 - Initial upload: "v2" from Fusion 360.
+Hasn't been printed for test fit yet.

 ## Tools

 Default tools that come with the printer: